DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 we will no longer cease to celebrate, first in restrained circles from Dada to Meyerhold, from Artaud to Brecht, then on a larger scale with postmodernity.
-For Postlewait and Davis, this change set in motion the progressive slide from 'representational' to 'presentational'\[\^c556\] and brought to the fore the performative dimension of mediation.
+For Postlewait and Davis, this change set in motion the progressive slide from 'representational' to 'presentational' [c556] and brought to the fore the performative dimension of mediation.
 We could add that this also marked the end of the domination of the traditional mimetic regime.

-Integrating the lessons of Mallarmé and Hegel, who sought to make language -- and poetic language -- an autonomous universe, a world in itself, the heavy theatrical machine therefore provided a self-sufficient stage universe.
+Integrating the lessons of Mallarmé and Hegel, who sought to make language – and poetic language – an autonomous universe, a world in itself, the heavy theatrical machine therefore provided a self-sufficient stage universe.
 This negation of the referential world has conferred to theatricality an unequal status in history: it took on